Pylons/pyramid/docs/narr/project.rst

 ``views.py``
 ~~~~~~~~~~~~

-Much of the heavy lifting in a :app:`Pyramid` application comes in
+Much of the heavy lifting in a :app:`Pyramid` application is done by *view
-the form of *view callables*.
-A :term:`view callable` is the main
+callables*.
+A :term:`view callable` is the main tool of a :app:`Pyramid` web
-tool of a :app:`Pyramid` web application developer; it is a bit of
+application developer; it is a bit of code which accepts a :term:`request`
-code which accepts a :term:`request` and which returns a
+and which returns a :term:`response`.
-:term:`response`.

 .. literalinclude:: MyProject/myproject/views.py
    :language: python